 Carmelo Anthony, a longtime pitchman for Nike’s Jordan brand, signed his original shoe deal in 2003 at the age of 19 and was paid $3.5 million per year for six years.
 The following year, his first signature shoe, the Jordan Melo 1.5 was released.

-He is currently on the 13th version of his signature Melo shoe, which looks like it will be the end of the line for his signature silhouette.
-His shoe is among the less popular signature sneakers in the league, worn by fewer players than the kicks of Kevin Durant, Damian Lillard or Kyrie Irving.
-Nevertheless, shoe aficionados have a soft spot for some of Melo’s most successful kicks, which in their brightest moments have tended to adapt and improve upon the Air Jordan release of the time.
+His shoe was always among the less popular signature sneakers in the league, worn by fewer players than the kicks of Kevin Durant, Damian Lillard or Kyrie Irving.
+Nevertheless, shoe aficionados had a soft spot for some of Melo’s most successful kicks which, in their brightest moments, tended to adapt and improve upon the Air Jordan release of the time.